Bochhh/SOC-Investigation/threat-hunting/phishing-investigation-report.md

 ## Executive Summary

-On 1 May 2026, I identified and investigated a sophisticated 5-stage phishing campaign targeting job seekers who had applied to the IT & Cybersecurity position at Qatar National Cement Company (QNCC) via Indeed.
+On 1 May 2026, I identified and investigated a sophisticated 6-stage recruitment fraud and phishing campaign fully impersonating Qatar National Cement Company (QNCC) on the Indeed platform.

-The threat actor scraped the legitimate QNCC job posting on Indeed, used it to send fraudulent platform messages impersonating QNCC recruiters, and then directed victims through a multi-hop redirect chain ending in a fake Indeed APK download designed to compromise mobile devices.
+The threat actor created a fraudulent QNCC employer account on Indeed and posted a fake "IT & Cybersecurity" job listing to harvest victim CVs and personal information at scale.
+Applicants were then targeted individually through a multi-stage phishing chain — a follow-up phishing email, an Indeed platform message to build trust, a multi-hop URL redirect chain, a QR code device pivot, and finally a trojanized Indeed APK targeting the victim's mobile device.

+Notably, the job posting does not appear anywhere on QNCC's official website (qatarcement.com), confirming it was entirely fabricated by the threat actor.
+QNCC has no knowledge of or involvement in this campaign.

 The attack was fully analyzed using email header forensics, WHOIS lookups, sandbox browsing, and OSINT techniques.
 No systems were compromised during this investigation.